 I’m thinking of things like improved bonus categories and the opportunity to earn some extra elite stay credits with the Hyatt Visa Card.
 The option to choose points instead of the typical food and beverage amenity at international properties.
 And the new Hyatt Has It program that makes it easier for guests to replace forgotten toiletries or something bulky (like a curling iron) they just didn’t want to pack.
 (More on this program in a future post.)

 Now Hyatt is making a special effort to improve the service it provides through its Hyatt House brand — a chain of extended stay hotels.
 I recently had the opportunity to compare a Hyatt Place (Hyatt’s budget brand) and a Hyatt House side-by-side while in Colorado Springs.
-While I’m a fan of Hyatt Place, I have to say that Hyatt House manages to stick to a similar price point while also showing significant improvements in amenities like separate bedrooms and living rooms, a small kitchen, and a better breakfast offering.
+While I’m a fan of Hyatt Place, I have to say that Hyatt House manages to stick to a similar price point while also showing significant improvements in amenities like separate bedrooms and living rooms, a small kitchen, and a better breakfast offering, so there are great if you’re planning on moving, as you can rent a place like this, while services like Out of State Movers take care of moving your things to the new place.

 Because it’s an extended stay brand, Hyatt House wants to recognize those guests who stay there the most often with its new “Very Important Resident” (VIR) program.
 Guests who stay 30 or more nights will receive personalized benefits that help make their stay away from home easier.
 These might include complimentary snacks, laundry credits, the ability to pick your own room, and special welcome amenities.